 But even these new, stricter standards might not be enough to address the latest CDC requirements aimed at COVID-19 concerns in food plants.

-The other thing inspectors are looking at is sanitation procedures and verifying that the plant can defend their food safety programs and sanitation programs, so Leal urges companies to prepare.
+Inspectors are looking at sanitation procedures and verifying that the plant can defend their food safety programs and sanitation programs, so Leal urges companies to prepare.